-Before you can assign a MIDI cc to one of the UC-33's controllers, you will need to select it for editing.
+Before you can assign a MIDI CC to one of the X-Session's controllers, you will need to select it for editing.
 There are 2 methods for doing this:

 - 1. Press CONTROL SELECT.
 The LCD will display the CONTROLLER symbol.
 The symbol will be flashing to indicate the controller settings can be altered.
-The 3-digit display will show the number of the currently selected controller, proceeded by a 'C', or an 'F' if the controller is a fader. - 2.
+The 3-digit display will show the number of the currently selected controller, proceeded by a 'C', or an 'F' if the cross fader is selected. - 2.
 Type in the number of the controller using the numeric keypad, or the +/buttons.